oseughu/lannisterpay/README.md

 Please copy your unique user identifier (uuid) and keep it handy as you cannot add a payment entity or make a transaction without it.
 If you lose it, just sign up again with a different email, it doesn't have to be a real one, just valid email syntax.

-## Add a payment method by filling in the following fields (urlencoded or json, both work):
+## To add a payment method, you need the following fields (urlencoded or json, both work):

 https://lannpay.herokuapp.com/add-payment-method